 Team Depth Is A Glaring Issue

 Look, don’t say we didn’t warn you.
 Here at the Fizz, we just published an article about this very problem that showed itself through the first two non-conference contests.
-This is a top-heavy team with some talented shooters, but there’s problems for each player on the bench.
+This is a top-heavy team with some talented shooters, but there are problems for each player on the bench.
 Freshman forward Benny Williams is still too raw to play regularly, center Frank Anselem continues to be physically shoved around defensively, and guard Symir Torrence is now 3-14 from the field in three games this season.
 It’s not surprising Colgate began chipping into its 23-8 deficit while Joe Girard and Jesse Edwards were both getting breathers on the bench.

 An Off Night Offensively